Bira/octopus-carnival/_drafts/wir-neverwinter-eladrin-guardian.md

 campaign starts they're getting desperate for results because the firebrands back home are about to win the debate.
 They need concrete results, and fast, if the world is to avoid an eladrin invasion.

+Even worse, the main obstacle to their investigation isn't the ludicrously large time scale.
+No, it seems there's someone out there actively trying to prevent eladrin investigators from finding anything out, usually by murdering them.
+It's dangerous to go alone.

 This theme is open to eladrin PCs of any class.
 Not all inhabitants of modern Iliyanbruen are eladrin, but all of the features and powers here are aimed at